gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 In addition to cookie validation, another approach could be added in the flow, such as an [OAuth2](https://oauth.net/2/).

-### Same-Site Cookies
+### Same-Site Cookies Directive

-Configure the created cookie in a way that it could be only sent by the same domain.
+If you need to create cookies in your application, make sure to  protect them by adding the `SameSite` directive:

+`Set-Cookie: example=1; SameSite=Strict`

+It allows the server to make sure that the requests are not being sent by a **cross-site** domain.
+Check out [MDN Docs](https://developer.mozilla.org/pt-BR/docs/Web/HTTP/Headers/Set-Cookie) regarding how a cookie could be configurated.
 [Most moderns browsers support it with a backward compatibility](https://caniuse.com/#feat=same-site-cookie-attribute).

 ### Anti-CSRF Tokens